 - I recommend wearing sneakers because you will be walking through sand the entire time.

-- The canyon has some tight passages.
+- The canyon has some tight passages (be prepared if you are claustrophobic)

 - Ask your tour guide to show you the best places to take pictures inside the canyon.